Skip to content

 Replies in ~24h

-If the comparison is still close, the advisory call is where I help pressure-test the decision against your team, constraints, and rollout risk.
+If the choice is still close, the advisory call is where we test it against your team, constraints, and rollout risk.